pkaramon/git-tutorial/README.md

 ## the rebase is an very useful "alternative" to merge
 It often can make managing the projects a lot easier.

+## just for the sake of a merge commit :)
+This is some useless text, don't read it.

 ## You can contact as at
 github.com/pkaramon wg35fg@gmail.com